ambrosemcduffy/starTrekGansApp/README.md

 1. Prepare your dataset of Star Trek TNG faces in a folder.
 2. Set the `dataDirectory` variable to point to your dataset folder.
-3. Run the script to start training: `python wGanGpStarTrek.py`.
+3. Run the script to start training: `python3 wGanGpStarTrek.py`.

 ## Code Structure